ECTS

 Presentation

-Training in health product safety assessment: pharmacology, toxicology, pharmacokinetics, from raw materials to finished products.
+Training on the safety assessment of health products: pharmacology, toxicology, pharmacokinetics, from raw materials to finished products.

 Objectives

-Ensuring the quality and safety of healthcare products, particularly in the context of their non-clinical development.
+Quality assurance and safety of health products, particularly in the context of their non-clinical development.

 Know-how and skills

-- Understand the regulatory requirements for assessing the safety of healthcare products, from raw materials (active ingredients, impurities, residual solvents, heavy metals, polymorphism, stability, etc.) to finished products (drugs, cosmetics, medical devices, etc.).
+- Know the regulatory requirements for assessing the safety of health products, from raw materials (active ingredients, impurities, residual solvents, heavy metals, polymorphism, stability, etc.) to finished products (medicines, cosmetics, medical devices, etc.).

-- Know how to draw up toxicological investigation protocols: general aspects (choice of species, doses, metabolite evaluation, QSAR, etc.), regulatory evaluation methods (toxicity by single or repeated administration, mutagenesis, carcinogenesis, reprotoxicity, immunotoxicity, local tolerance, transcutaneous passage, phototoxicity, etc.) and alternative methods.
+- Know how to develop toxicological investigation protocols: understand the general aspects (choice of species, doses, evaluation of metabolites, QSAR, etc.), regulatory assessment methods (single-dose toxicity, repeated-dose toxicity, mutagenicity, carcinogenicity, reproductive toxicity, immunotoxicity, local tolerance, transdermal transfer, phototoxicity, etc.) and alternative methods.

-- Know how to design and conduct safety pharmacology studies: regulatory aspects, core battery, complementary studies, pediatric investigation plan, alternative methods, etc.
+- Knowing how to design and conduct safety pharmacology studies: regulatory aspects,core battery, complementary studies, pediatric investigation plan, alternative methods, etc.

 Program